-Since 2000 the whole project has developed into an annual treat for music and art lovers across the country, and festival attendance continues to grow.
+Since the year 2000 the festival has been an annual treat for music and art lovers across the country, and festival attendance continues to grow.

 Audlem really is Cheshire's southern gem, a picturesque rural village with incredible community spirit.
 A great venue for the festival.
 In 2005 the village won the DEFRA national award for 'Building Community Life' and the 'North of England Village of the Year' as well as the 'Cheshire Village of the Year'.